Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

                         monitoring user.
 Example: `--password-
                         file=/etc/icinga2/secrets/storage`.
   --scope SCOPE         Huawei OceanStor Dorado API scope.
+  --unused-disk-severity {ok,warn,crit,unknown}
+                        State to report for a disk that sits in the chassis without belonging to a pool.
+Worth raising on an array where every disk is meant to be in use, so a disk that silently dropped out of its pool is noticed.
+Default: ok
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.
   -w, --warning WARN    WARN threshold for the remaining life of a disk, as a
                         Nagios range in days.
 Default: 180:
-  --warning-temperature WARN_TEMPERATURE
+  --warning-health-mark WARN_HEALTH_MARK
+                        WARN threshold for the health score of a disk, as a Nagios range.
+The appliance scores a disk from 0 to 100, where 100 is a disk with nothing wrong with it.
+                        Flash media report 255 instead, which is a "not applicable" marker and is never compared.
+Off by default, so an update cannot start alerting on a fleet nobody has looked at yet.
+75: is what field practice suggests.
+Example: `--warning-health-mark=75:` --warning-temperature WARN_TEMPERATURE
                         WARN threshold in degrees Celsius.
 Off by default, because a healthy operating temperature depends on the drive model and on where the array stands.
 Example:
                         `--warning-temperature=45`
+  --warning-wear WARN_WEAR
+                        WARN threshold for the wear of a disk, as a Nagios range in percent of its service life used up.
+Spinning media report -1 instead and are never compared.
+Off by default.
+Example: `--warning-wear=80`

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-disk/